 Respirators are tested in the direction of inspiration (from outside to inside).
 The tests take into account the efficiency of the filter and leakage to the face.

 In Europe, they must meet the European standard EN 149: 2001 which has three classes of disposable particulate respirators (FFP1, FFP2 and FFP3):

 - FFP1 refers to the least filtering of the three masks with an aerosol filtration of at least 80% and leakage to the inside of maximum 22%.
 This mask is mainly used as a dust mask (home renovations and various types of work).

 - FFP2 masks have a minimum of 94% filtration percentage and maximum 8% leakage to the inside.
 They are mainly used in construction, agriculture, and by healthcare professionals against influenza viruses.
-They are currently used for protection against the coronavirus.

 - FFP3 masks are the most filtering mask of the FFPs.
 With a minimum filtration percentage of 99% and maximum 2% leakage to the inside, they protect against very fine particles such as asbestos.

 In the United States, respirators must meet NIOSH (National Institute for Occupational Safety and Health) standards.
 Within this standard, there are several classes of respirators depending on the degree of oil resistance: